ralna/GALAHAD/doc/C/rst-dir/struct_bqpb_control_type.rst

 	:ref:`real_wp_<doxid-galahad__precision_8h_1ab82133d435678ff159433d2e50cf295e>` indicator_tol_tapia

-if .indicator_type = 3, a constraint/bound will be deemed to be active if and only if the distance to its nearest bound :math:`\leq`.indicator_tol_tapia \* distance to same bound at previous iteration
+if .indicator_type = 3, a constraint/bound will be deemed to be active if and only if the distance to its nearest bound $\leq$.indicator_tol_tapia \* distance to same bound at previous iteration

 .. index:: pair: variable; cpu_time_limit
 .. _doxid-structbqpb__control__type_1a52f14ff3f85e6805f2373eef5d0f3dfd: